^^ Back to top

 - cholesterol-lowering medication (statins), if you have high levels of cholesterol in your blood

 A minor surgical procedure called laparoscopic ovarian drilling (LOD) may be a treatment option for fertility problems associated with PCOS.

 Under general anaesthetic, your doctor will make a small cut in your lower abdomen (tummy) and pass a long, thin microscope called a laparoscope through into your abdomen.
-The ovaries are then surgically treated using heat or a laser to destroy the tissue that's producing androgens (male hormones).
+The ovaries will then be surgically treated using heat or a laser to destroy the tissue that's producing androgens (male hormones).

-Laparoscopic ovarian drilling has been found to lower levels of testosterone and luteinising hormone (LH) and raise levels of follicle-stimulating hormone (FSH).
-This corrects your hormone imbalance and can restore the normal function of your ovaries
+LOD has been found to lower levels of testosterone and luteinising hormone (LH) and raise levels of follicle-stimulating hormone (FSH).
+This corrects your hormone imbalance and can restore the normal function of your ovaries.

 ^^ Back to top